palaeoware/SPIERS/docs/basicviewing.rst

 used to generate printed stereo-pairs for viewing with a magnifying stereoscope.

-*QuadBuffer Stereo*: This mode sends the left and right eye images separately to the OpenGL rendering system where they can be interpreted by dedicated 3D display hardware.
+*QuadBuffer Stereo (Ctrl-Q)*: This mode sends the left and right eye images separately to the OpenGL rendering system where they can be interpreted by dedicated 3D display hardware.
 Most 3D display systems can handle OpenGl QuadBuffer input, and hence SPIERSview should be able to use this